 ● In the socially distanced section, social distancing is required between persons/households and masks should be worn.

 ● As much as possible, we ask that you please remain in your pew for the duration of the Mass.

 ● There will be no formal offertory collection.
 Parishioners are encouraged to give through Online Giving (available on our webpage here).
 We depend on and thank you for your generosity!

-- Please do not leave your pew to exit the church until one of the volunteers invites you to do so.
 If you would prefer to remain in church and pray after Mass, please do so.
-(Please note that we are not allowed to congregate inside church before or after Mass.)
+(In consideration of those who remain vulnerable, please do not congregate inside church before or after Mass.)

-We are so grateful for all our parishioners and thank you for your understanding and adherence to these instructions.
+We are so grateful for all our parishioners and thank you for your cooperation and perseverance during the health crisis.
 We pray for the health, safety, and well-being of our faith community and communities beyond.
 Peace and God bless.